cosimochellini/sort-es-docs/docs/sortables/byDate.md

 ---

 ## Description
-The **byDate** sortble, as the name explain, is the sortable to sort the [**date type**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).
+The **byDate** sortable, as the name explain, is the sortable to sort the [**date type**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).

 API side it is very likely that there is no standard method to return dates in ***JSON*** format,